comp500/Indium/README.md

 No, Indium is an addon mod for Sodium - you must use both mods together to get Fabric Rendering API support with Sodium's rendering optimisations.

 ## Do I need Indium if I don't use Sodium?
-No, Indigo (not In*dium*) is provided as part of Fabric API as the reference implementation of the Fabric Rendering API.
+No, Indigo (not Indi*um*) is provided as part of Fabric API as the reference implementation of the Fabric Rendering API.
 Indigo disables itself when Sodium is installed.

 ## Is Fabric API required?
 Yes.
 To use Sodium with mods that require the Fabric Rendering API, you need *both* Fabric API to provide the rendering API and Indium to implement the rendering API.